Vyral/Kristy-Moore/_posts/2019-07-30-flush-money-the-story-of-a-costly-mistake.md

 {% include youtube.html %}

 We love to tell stories about the things that we experience in real estate.
 I think they’re a really good indication of what happens when you work with someone who doesn’t have the experience you need to avoid costly mistakes when buying or selling a home.
-Today, my partner Harley \_\_\_\_\_ and I have a story of our own to share that involves one of the properties we bought and renovated.
+Today, my partner Harley Dufek and I have a story of our own to share that involves one of the properties we bought and renovated.
 There was a major hiccup in the inspection, but we were fully prepared for it.

 **To hear our story, follow along in the video above or feel free to use the timestamps below to navigate our conversation:**